MichaelAaronMcMahon/Shell/README.md

  1. ./mysh
  2. pwd

+For error handling, we tried to run pwd with a command after it to confirm the error message we put in the program would a pead (which it does)

 Test 14: Built-in Commands(cd): The goal of this test was to verify the shell's cd command functionality by changing directories within the shell environment and using pwd to display the current directory to ensure the changes took effect.
 The test involves navigating into a subdirectory, moving back up the directory tree, and then moving back into the original directory.

 Environment Setup: